spatialsimulator/XitoSBML/README.md

 XitoSBML: Spatial SBML Plugin for ImageJ
 ======================
-XitoSBML is a plugin for [ImageJ](https://imagej.net/Welcome) which creates an Spatial SBML Model with segmented images
+XitoSBML is an [ImageJ](https://imagej.net/Welcome) plugin which creates an Spatial SBML model from segmented images.
+XitoSBML is not just a converter, but also a spatial model editor so that users can add molecules(species), reactions and advection/diffusion coefficients to the converted Spatial SBML model.

 ![XitoSBML](./screenshots/xitosbml.png "XitoSBML: Spatial SBML Plugin for ImageJ")